QubesOS/qubes-core-admin-linux/README.txt

-This package contains Linux dom0 files, which aren't exactly part of "Qubes core" i.e. aren't required for normal Qubes usage.
+This package contains Linux dom0 files.

 Mostly there are config files for different system services, but also some "addons" to Qubes core: